In Moments of Transition, Lyta (who is not in the Corps) is trying to get a job as a commercial telepath.

 But what is this "telepath misconduct insurance?"

 This is where it gets weird.
 In tort law as it has existed forever and ever, in order for a plaintiff to succeed in court, he or she must show damages.
 Actual damages.
 If the plaintiff can't show actual damages, the most they can recover is a "nominal" award, because they didn't actually suffer any real harm.
 I can't sue someone for some hypothetical harm that I may or may not have sustained, that cannot be determined one way or the other.
 I cannot sue someone because they were negligent, if their negligence resulted in no demonstrable harm to anyone.
-Sure, I have a loose brick in my steps, but no one tripped on it.
-(There are cases where people sue for other things, such as the walkway not meeting ADA standards, even if thy never even tried to use it, but that's not the same as ordinary tort law.)
+Sure, I may have a loose brick in my steps, but no one tripped on it.
+(There are cases where people sue in other ways, such as for a walkway not meeting ADA standards, even if the plaintiff never even tried to use it, but that's not the same as ordinary old-fashioned tort law.)

 The relevant tort laws here, as mentioned above, are "mental distress" and "invasion of privacy."
 So we're going to talk about those two, and what this has turned into in the Earth Alliance, when telepaths are involved.

 The important thing to note is that telepaths don't look any different from normals.
-And if a telepath "scans" a normal, he or she doesn't feel a thing (unless it's a deep scan, which is covered under assault anyway).
+And if a telepath "scans" a normal (in other words, pays close attention), he or she won't feel a thing (unless it's a deep scan, which is covered under assault anyway).

 Normals who are in the presence of telepaths (in the Corps or otherwise) have literally no way to know if they've been scanned or not.